Spaying and Neutering Saves Lives!

 Female cats may become pregnant again while they are still nursing kittens.
 If you are 100% sure that you can keep her indoors only AND away from all intact males (including her brothers or father), wait until her kittens have stopped nursing for 2 weeks before bringing mom in for surgery.
 If there is any chance that she may be around intact male cats, or if she may go outdoors, then we should spay mom when her kittens are 6 weeks of age.
 There is no extra charge if she is still nursing kittens.
 A female dog may be spayed 12 weeks after she has her puppies.
 She will not become pregnant again in this time.

 Prepaid appointment required.
-Public appointments presently available for Tuesdays and Thursdays.
+Public appointments presently available for Thursdays only.
 Call (808) 632-0610 to schedule. **Cats and dogs must be a minimum of 2 pounds and 8 weeks of age and in good health.
 Please see your regular vet prior to scheduling surgery if you have any health concerns.

 How It Works